MiguelMSandin/phylogeniesQuickStart/README.md

 If you have recently sequenced some organisms and you simply want to have a rough idea of what taxonomic identity these sequences have, maybe a [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) or a pair-wise comparison to reference databases (such as [PR2](https://pr2-database.org/) or [SILVA](https://www.arb-silva.de/)) is more suited to your question.

-Anyways, retrieving closely related sequences or proteins from public databases might be the first step towards the selection of the *species* to build a phylogenetic tree.
+Anyways, **retrieving closely related sequences or proteins** from public databases might be the first step towards the selection of the *species* to build a phylogenetic tree.
+Here you are interested in integrating your group of interest in a broader evolutioanry context, either within other biological entities or to explore the relationships within your group of interest.
+And to do so, you need a good representation of all known diversity.
+Unfortunately, accessing all known diversity is not a straight forward task. **Artifacts**, such as [chimeric](https://en.wikipedia.org/wiki/Chimera_(molecular_biology)) sequences produced during amplification or errors during sequencing, might affect the quality and reliability of the molecular diversity.
+Therefore, and once again, depending on your scientific question you might tackle this step differently.

+Let's supposed that you have sequenced one organism that have never been sequenced and you want to know its phylogenetic patterns.
+A quick BLAST will let you know what broad group you are dealing with.
+Now comes the **literature research**: check previous phylogenetic analysis of the group of interest and try to retrieve similar sequences that have been previoulsy used in other studies.
+I normally prefer to start from well established sequences and then remove and add more sequences step by step, depending on the given results and my question.

+Closely related sequences will allow you accessing the phylogenetic relationships of your group of interest.
+However, most of the times you will be interested in the broader context of your group of interest and how it relates to other closely related groups.
+In this sense we need to "order" the tree in an evolutionary sense: we need to **root the tree**.

-On **the Root of the tree**.
+### What is the Root of the tree?

+.

 ## Basic pipeline